IKEAmaker/LearnPython4Devices/README.md

 # Build This kit
 If you can come to Maker Friday at the Co-Create lab and we'll help you out.
+Most of the kit can be bought from Adafruit.
+We have set up a [shopping list that covers everything needed.](http://www.adafruit.com/wishlists/482690)

 | How to build |               |
 | ------------- |:-------------:|